alongenosar/ios-sdk/README.md

 2. In the target’s Capabilities tab, enable Push Notifications.
 3. In the target’s Capabilities tab, under Background modes, enable Location updates and Remote notifications.

-## Step 3: Add required keys your info.plist file
+## Step 3: Add required keys to your info.plist file

 Snappers requires the following keys in the info.plist file